STAND. COM. REP. NO. 488

 RE: H.B.
 No. 516

 Thirty-First State Legislature

 State of Hawaii

-"A BILL FOR AN ACT RELATING TO ENVIRONMENTAL IMPACT STATEMENTS,"
+"A BILL FOR AN ACT RELATING TO SUSTAINABLE ELECTRONICS MANAGEMENT,"

-As affirmed by the records of votes of the members of your Committees on Water and Land and Agriculture and Environment that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 1292, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 1292, S.D.
-1, and be referred to your Committee on Judiciary.
+As affirmed by the record of votes of the members of your Committee on Higher Education & Technology that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 516, H.D.
+1, and recommends that it be referred to your Committee on Finance.

 Respectfully submitted on behalf of the members of the Committee on Higher Education & Technology,